poplatek/payment-methods-book/dankort/dankortmobil/README.md

 ## Purchase use case

-- Clerk inputs sales price
+- Clerk inputs a low value sales price
 - Customer pays via NFC tap using the mobile phone

 This payment methods is similar to normal NFC payment and in all likelihood requires a PIN entry every now and then and is not this simple every time.

 See video: https://www.youtube.com/watch?v=w5s4_mp5I2k

+# Brick & Mortar Use Case 2: SA/Mobile/Bluetooth

+## Device Setup:

+Clerk:
+  - a (standalone) payment terminal
+  - bluetooth reader
+Customer:
+  - mobile phone w/Dankort mobile app

+## Purchase use case

+- Clerk inputs a low value sales price
+- Customer pays via Bluetooth tap using the mobile phone
+9. All the three devices signal purchase success:
+ - The bluetooth device beeps and turns its led/light green
+ - The phone displays a purchase success screen
+ - The payment terminal display a purchase success screen

+Alternatively:

+- Clerk inputs a high value sales price
+- Customer starts via Bluetooth tap using the mobile phone
+- Dankort Mobile App presents the customer w/a PIN screen
+- Customer inputs a four-digit PIN-code
+- Transaction completes

-# Brick & Mortar Use Case 2: Regular POS cash register w/an additional Bluetooth reader
+# Brick & Mortar Use Case 4: POS & Terminal/Mobile/Bluetooth

 # Device Setup:

 Clerk:
-  - cash register
+  - POS (cash register)
   - a payment terminal
   - bluetooth device
 Customer: